DELAY

 What is Cigar Etiquette?

 It’s also a way of honoring and respecting the craft itself.
 Its integral smokers learn to appreciate the extensive cigar-making process.
-Finally, etiquette also ensures you’re getting the most out of the experience.
+Finally, etiquette also ensures you’re getting the most out of the experience and the benefits of smoking cigars.
 By making sure to cut and light properly, you avoid wasting one of your treasured sticks.

 Smoking Etiquette